Milford, CT has a B safety grade (70/100) with a violent crime rate of 117 per 100,000, 67% below the national average.

 Within the violent crime count, aggravated assault accounted for 11 incidents, robbery 37, murder 1, and rape 13 in 2024.
 Property crime splits into larceny-theft (964), burglary (46), motor vehicle theft (102), and arson (4).
 Larceny-theft and other property offenses typically dominate city crime counts, and larceny-theft leads Milford's mix at 82.1% of all Part I offenses.

-Against the national violent crime average, Milford runs 65% above the US benchmark, and 16% below the Connecticut statewide rate.
+Against the national violent crime average, Milford runs 67% below the US benchmark, and 16% below the Connecticut statewide rate.
 Translated to per-capita risk, the 2024 figures imply roughly a 1 in 45 statistical chance of being named in a crime report that year, narrowing to 1 in 856 for a violent offense.
 UCR figures reflect offenses reported to and submitted by local law enforcement and may undercount unreported crime.

 Is Milford, CT Safe?
 Safety Assessment